modelica-3rdparty/Modelica_DeviceDrivers/README.md

 ## Development and contribution

 The master branch of the Modelica_DeviceDrivers library should work out-of-the-box when loading the library into a supporting Modelica tool.
 The branch contains the necessary external C libraries as pre-build binaries below folder [Modelica_DeviceDrivers/Resources/Library](Modelica_DeviceDrivers/Resources/Library).

-If you need to build the external C libraries from the sources, clone the repo with
+If you need to build the external C libraries from the sources, clone the repository with

 ```git
 git clone --recursive https://github.com/modelica/Modelica_DeviceDrivers.git